Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Why is fiberglass used in mattresses?

-However, fiberglass has become criticized as a material for not being completely free of harm.
+However, fiberglass has become criticized for not being completely free of harm.
 Many mattress owners have reported skin irritation and temporary respiratory issues after removing a bed’s outer cover.

 Does memory foam contain fiberglass?